 It is no surprise that the EEOC reinforced its earlier position that bright line policies relating to the use of criminal history will be unlawful.
 The good news is that the Guidance does not contain any rule specifically limiting an employer’s ability to consider recent criminal records, or only a specified list of offenses – which many thought would be contained in the Guidance.
 Rather, the Guidance gives more insight into the factors that were originally set forth in the February 4, 1987 EEOC Policy Statement on the Issue of Conviction Records under Title VII, as well as adding some additional factors to be considered, specifically an individualized assessment.

-One Response to “EEOC Approves New Employment Guidelines for Background Checks”
+One reply on “EEOC Approves New Employment Guidelines for Background Checks”

 The EEOC’s new guidelines will have a significant impact on employers.
 Pre-employ attorneys and compliance experts are working to provide answers to your questions about EEOC guidance changes.
 Visit http://portal.pre-employ.com/eeoc-report.php to get Pre-Employ’s findings, analysis and direction on establishing best hiring practices based on the new EEOC Enforcement Guidance.